What is risotto?

 You heard right.
 Most risottos are prepared by cooking rice in a stock – slowly, over the course of about 30-45 minutes, by stirring, stirring, and stirring some more.

-Making risotto was so much easier than I had originally thought.
+Making risotto is much easier than I had originally thought.

 Step 2.
 Deglaze pan with wine.